konstructio/kubefirst/docs/common/certificates.md

 **Practical use case scenario:**

 1. You finished the Kubefirst installation.
-2. you destroyed the Kubefirst installation
+2. You destroyed the Kubefirst installation.
 3. you want to start a fresh new installation but wants to use the previously created certificates
 4. at this point you can call this sequence of commands: